FreeRTOS/corePKCS11/MISRA.md

 - MISRA C-2012 Rule 11.5 Allow casts from `void *`.
 Fields such as publish payloads are passed as `void *` and must be cast to the correct data type before use.

+#### Rule 21.3

+_Ref 21.3.1_

+- MISRA C:2012 Rule 21.3: MISRA warns against the use of dynamic memory allocation as it might lead to undefined behavior if not used properly.
+Proper care is taken in the code to not use free'd pointers and to check the validity of malloc'd memory before it is dereferenced or used.